29-30 April 2021

 Authors of articles published in International Journal of Advanced Computer Science and Applications are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article.

 Open access publishing is not without costs.
-IJACSA is an open access journal and to manage the various costs associated with the Journal management, for all accepted papers there is a manuscript handling/processing fee.
+IJACSA is a gold open access journal and to manage the various costs associated with the Journal management, for all accepted papers there is a Article Processing Fee.

 All submitted articles are subject to a double-blind peer review process i.e. the identity of the authors is concealed from the reviewers, and vice versa, with an aim to eliminate bias reviews.
 Articles are peer reviewed by two or three independent reviewers.
 Acceptance is granted when reviewers' recommendations are positive.